 18 There is a fear that others are having better lives than we have.
 There is another type of fear closely connected to social media.
 It’s called FOMO (fear of missing out).
 This can happen when we look at photos and descriptions of our friends’ experiences on social media of events that we did not attend.
 This can cause us to be less happy at the present moment even if we ourselves had been having an enjoyable experience.

-See Categories: Free Reading Units for links to all the Free Reading Units.
+See Select Category > ESL Reading Units Free for links to all the Free Reading Units.